The following courses are required for both LLM and PhD degrees:

-For Doctoral students, this serves as the equivalent of comprehensive examinations that are often required by other Graduate Programs.
+For PhD students, this serves as the equivalent of comprehensive examinations that are often required by other Graduate Programs.

-Both Research LM and PhD Students are able to fulfil their elective courses through:
+Both Research LLM and PhD Students are able to fulfill their elective courses through:

 - a variety of graduate courses within law